uqcybersquad/constitution/constitution.md

 **1b.** The Squad is an associated body of the UQ Union in the category of Faculty.

 **1c.** Definitions:
-- **a.** Financial Member - A member who has paid a membership fee as in sections 3 and 4
+- **1c.i.** Financial Member - A member who has paid a membership fee as in sections 3 and 4
-- **b.** General Meeting – means both ‘Special General Meetings’ and ‘Annual General Meetings’
+- **1c.ii.** General Meeting – means both ‘Special General Meetings’ and ‘Annual General Meetings’
-- **c.** UQ - The University of Queensland.
+- **1c.iii.** UQ - The University of Queensland.

 ## Part Two: Aims and Objectives

 **2a.** The aims of the Squad are:
-- **a)** To supplement students’ education in the field of Cyber Security
+- **2a.i.** To supplement students’ education in the field of Cyber Security
-- **b)** To provide an environment for collaboration and networking to connect students with the Cyber Security industry and related industries.
+- **2a.ii.** To provide an environment for collaboration and networking to connect students with the Cyber Security industry and related industries.
-- **c)** To create and provide materials that improve the cyber security of the UQ community.
+- **2a.iii.** To create and provide materials that improve the cyber security of the UQ community.
-- **d)** To provide a community for developing skills for and competing in Capture the Flag and other cyber security-related competitions
+- **2a.iv.** To provide a community for developing skills for and competing in Capture the Flag and other cyber security-related competitions
-- **e)** To encourage and facilitate the development of relationships and social interactions between members and alumni of the Squad.
+- **2a.v.** To encourage and facilitate the development of relationships and social interactions between members and alumni of the Squad.

 **2b.** The assets and income of the Squad must be applied solely to the above-mentioned objectives and no portion shall be distributed directly or indirectly to the members of the Squad except as bona fide compensation for services rendered or expenses incurred on behalf of the Squad.